 By licking itself, a cat helps distribute its natural oils evenly around its coat.
 This oil guards against dampness and seals in heat.

 Cat saliva is thought to contain enzymes that turn it into a natural antibiotic.
 If your cat licks a wound, it may be guarding against infection.
-Always see your veterinarian if your cat sustains an injury.
+Regardless, you should always see your veterinarian if your cat sustains an injury.

 Similar to how a hairbrush promotes blood flow on the scalp, your cat’s tongue—which is covered in tiny, bristle-like hairs—improves circulation.

 Familiar cats will groom each other as a sign of affection.
 Think of it as a kitty kiss, since it involves saliva exchange and mutual trust.

 Brush up on the health benefits of owning a pet.

 Cats take comfort in the ritual of self-cleaning.
 Remember, certain qualities indicate a healthy coat of fur, including:

 - Little dander

 - No black specks, which can be a sign of fleas

 - Not a lot of dead undercoat, since your cat normally removes it